tmahmood/taskwarrior-web/README.md

 ## Planned
 - [ ] Usability improvements on a long task list
   - [ ] Hiding empty columns
-  - [ ] Temporary highlight last modified column, if visible
+  - [ ] Temporary highlight last modified row, if visible
 - [ ] Make the mnemonics same for tags on refresh
 - [ ] Modification
   - [ ] Deleting